-- (2) Set the matter for specified proceedings. - (3) Agree to issue a declaratory decision by a specified time. - (4) Decline to issue a declaratory decision, stating the reasons for its action. - (b) A copy of a decision issued in response to a petition for a declaratory decision shall be mailed promptly to the petitioner and any other party. - (c) If an agency has not taken action under subdivision (a) within 60 days after receipt of a petition for a declaratory decision, the petition is deemed to have been denied.
+(2) Set the matter for specified proceedings.

+(3) Agree to issue a declaratory decision by a specified time.

+(4) Decline to issue a declaratory decision, stating the reasons for its action.

+(b) A copy of the agency's action under subdivision (a) shall be served promptly on the applicant and any other party.

+(c) If an agency has not taken action under subdivision (a) within 60 days after receipt of an application for a declaratory decision, the agency is deemed to have declined to issue a declaratory decision on the matter.

 Comment.
 Subdivision (a) of Section 641.350 is drawn from 1981 Model State APA § 2-103(e).
-The requirement that an agency dispose of a petition within 30 days ensures a timely agency response to a declaratory decision petition, thereby facilitating planning by affected parties.
+The requirement that an agency dispose of an application within 60 days ensures a timely agency response to a declaratory decision application, thereby facilitating planning by affected parties.

 Subdivision (b) is drawn from 1981 Model State APA § 2-103(f).
-It requires that the agency communicate to the petitioner and to any other parties any decision it makes in response to a petition for a declaratory decision.
-This includes each of the types of decisions listed in paragraphs (1)-(4) of subdivision (a).
+It requires that the agency communicate to the applicant and to any other parties any action it takes in response to an application for a declaratory decision.
+This includes each of the types of actions listed in paragraphs (1)-(4) of subdivision (a).
+Service is made by personal delivery or mail to the respondent's last known address.
+Sections 613.010 (service) and 613.020 (mail).